chukwunnonso/Technical-writing/webstorage/webstorage.md

   localStorage.setItem("position", "Chief Technical Officer")
 ```

-Because we used the `position` for all three entries, which violates the Associative Data Model, the position will be used for only the last entries.
+Because `position` was used for all three entries, which violates the Associative Data Model, `position` will be used for only the last entries.

 ![image](data_model.png)

 ### Some Limitations of Local Storage
-1. Local storage is not suitable for storing sensitive data.
+- Local storage is not suitable for storing sensitive data.
-2. To use other data types on localStorage, you need some JavaScript methods.
+- To use other data types on localStorage, you need some JavaScript methods.
-3. Local storage can be used to track how often a user visits a page and also his activities which can be used for targeted avertisement.
+- Local storage can be used to track how often a user visits a page and also his activities which can be used for targeted avertisement.

 ### Wrapping Up
 Now when building simple applications, you can use local storage.
 It will store data for offline and online access.
-But of course, local storage is not made for delicate data, so don't store them there.
-With the help of the simple Javascript APIs discussed, you can decide what to store and update at any time.
+But of course, local storage is not made for delicate data, so don't store delicate data inside local storage.
+With the help of the simple JavaScript API discussed, you can decide what to store and update at any time.
 While doing that, keep data models and types at the back of your mind to prevent replacing values.